 Warwick’s student population includes around 28% International students, who can bring diversity and a global perspective to your business.
 International students may have visa restrictions that differ from UK students – it is the student’s responsibility to abide by their visa, and your responsibility as an employer to check your employees’ right to work in the UK.
 To see the advice we give these students about working hours etc. please see our student-facing Immigration Service webpages about working on a Tier 4 visa.

 Warwick students currently undertake a more traditional undergraduate study format.
 This means that for many Warwick students, vacation internships, part-time work and volunteering are the most popular and in-demand routes to work experience.
 For further information regarding funded internships please see Warwick Summer Internships Programme (WSI).
+Our new Warwick Advance Programme will enable employers to offer work experience and internship schemes to students from certain socio-economic backgrounds and increase their recruitment prospects.

 Cost: Interns are entitled to the National Minimum Wage (now National Living Wage if 25+).
 You will need to allow time for scoping out the potential experience, and for recruitment, induction/training and ongoing management/supervision of the student.
 You will need to ensure that they have appropriate access to equipment (e.g. computer) and a workstation.